Abadrausar/Rubble-/other/Rubble Readme.txt

 None known.

+Note that the loader was completely rewritten.
+I think I got everything working like the old loader as far as who overrides what when there is a conflict, but if not please let me know.

 ==============================================
 Changelog:
 ==============================================
+v3.0
+	Added ability to load an addon from a zip file
+	Added ability to make addon "packs", eg. multiple addons grouped in one zip file Use the extension .pack.zip, one addon per subdirectory, no nesting The generic animal mats addon is now packed as a zip to demo how that is done Replaced addon enabling mechanism with an automatically updated ini file, addonlist.ini Updated the Rubble GUI to read addon names and active status from addonlist.ini Rewrote the lexer and parser from scratch
+		The new versions are much better, certainly easier for me to work with (and possibly a little faster) All addon files (not just parseable files!) are now available in rubble:raws Added an addon to add a CHILD tag to all creatures that do not already have one Added an addon that forces all giant animals to have a life span of at least 10 years and replaces all pool biome tags in giant and animal-man creatures with the correct lake biome Added an addon to nerf whips (just like broken arrow, but for whips) Removed the #AQUIFER template from the base_templates addon It was simple to replace this with a tweak script, and not having to use a template results in less work for modders (and me) in the long run.
+	Added an addon to strip AQUIFER tags
+	Rubble now duplicates it's output to the file rubble.log Removed the #ADV_TIME and #FORT_TIME native templates I never used them and having non-critical native templates rubs me the wrong way.
+		As Raptor has floating point commands it should be possible to reimplement these, so if anyone actually used them please tell me.
+	Updated from NCA7 to Raptor v1.0
+		Raptor is based on NCA, but there are (a lot of) differences, see Porting.txt for details.
+	Pre and Post tweak script extensions have changed from .nca to .rsf (Raptor Script File) or .rbf (Raptor Binary File) Fixed some script errors that I discovered as I was porting everything Removed support for the base
+		The old base is now just another addon (named "base").
+	The base templates are now in their own addon named "base_templates" Stripped support for addon config files completely
+		If you really need a config file it is easy to use a pre script to load one.
+	Removed the rubble:basedir script variable as it is obsolete Added an optional parameter to rubble:stageparse to allow specifying the parse stage to use Fixed some minor mistakes in the docs
+	Rewrote the Notepad++ UDL

 v2.0
 	Added pre and post tweak scripts
 		Pre tweak scripts have the file extension ".pre.nca" and post scripts have the extension ".post.nca"